TheraForge/OTFMagicBox/README.md

 ## Modify the Style/Design

-You can change the tint color, the label colors, font type and size to customize the look of your application.
+You can change the tint color, the label colors, font type and size to customize the look of your application:

 [Color Codes in designConfig Section](/OTFMagicBox/AppSysParameters.yml#L83-L177)

-## Set up the Cloud's API Key
+## Set up the TheraForge Cloud API Key

-Update the API key to access the TheraForge Secure Cloud.
+Update the API key field to access the TheraForge Secure Cloud service for synchronization and communication with the web dashboards:

 [API Key Configuration Section](/OTFMagicBox/AppSysParameters.yml#L194-L195)

 ## Customize Onboarding

 To customize the onboarding process, go to the onboarding section in the `AppSysParameters.yml` file and add as many onboarding pages as you need.
 You can add the image types of your choice such as Emoji, SF Symbols and assets.
-In the description you can write the text explaining each particular onboarding page.
+In the description you can write the text explaining each particular onboarding page:

 [Onbarding Configuration Section](/OTFMagicBox/AppSysParameters.yml#L220-L228)

 ## Customize Consent

 To customize the Consent process of your application go to the Consent section in the `AppSysParameters.yml` file and add/modify the required sections.
-Follow the instructions given in the yaml file to add the correct type of consent sections.
+Follow the instructions given in the yaml file to add the correct type of consent sections:

 [Consent Configuration Section](/OTFMagicBox/AppSysParameters.yml#L230-L286)

 ## Customize Registration and Login

-Go to the Registration section in the `AppSysParameters.yml` file and change the settings for *Date Of Birth* and *Gender* to `true` if you want to display those fields in your Registration form, otherwise set them to `false`.
+Go to the Registration section in the `AppSysParameters.yml` file and change the settings for *Date Of Birth* and *Gender* to `true` if you want to display those fields in your Registration form, otherwise set them to `false`:

 [Registration Configuration Section](/OTFMagicBox/AppSysParameters.yml#L288-L293)